OUR COMMITMENT TO YOU

-Because we’re always looking for new and innovative ways to help you build meaningful connections and strive on making sure explanations about our data practices remain up-to-date, this policy may change over time.
+Because we’re always looking for new and innovative ways to help you build meaningful connections and strive to make sure explanations about our data practices remain up-to-date, this policy may change over time.
 We will notify you before any material changes take effect so that you have time to review the changes.

-If you live in the EEA, the United Kingdom or Switzerland:
+If you live in the European Economic Area, the United Kingdom or Switzerland:

 Data Protection Officer

-If you live outside the EEA, the United Kingdom, or Switzerland
+If you live outside the European Economic Area, the United Kingdom or Switzerland:

 Data Protection Officer